samuelhward/samuelhward.github.io/_posts/2023_04_25-how_to_github_pages.md

 [[2]](https://stackoverflow.com/questions/37315192/how-to-downgrade-ruby-version-on-ubuntu)
 [[3]](https://rvm.io/)

-But I run Ubuntu 22.04, which does not like RVM.
-Use rbenv instead.
+But I run Ubuntu 22.04, which uses OpenSSL 3.0 which does not like Ruby 2.7.
+The only fix has been implemented via rbenv [[here]](https://github.com/rbenv/ruby-build/pull/1974#issue-1231997356), so now use that instead.

 ``` bash
 sudo apt install rbenv